microsoft/hands-on-lab-redis/docs/workshop.md

 cp local.settings.json.template local.settings.json
 ```

-Then we need to update the value of `AZURE_REDIS_CONNECTION_STRING` using the same connection string from the `cache-refresh-func` Function App.
+Then you need to update the value of `AZURE_REDIS_CONNECTION_STRING` that you can retreive in your redis instance:

 ![Azure Cache for Redis connection string][azure-cache-for-redis-connection-string]

-Now that we have the required config, we can run the function:
+Now that you have the required config, you can run the function:

 ```sh
 # Load all dependencies